viam-modules/viamrtsp/README.md

   "status": "async"
 }
 ```

-The video file will be an MP$ encoded as saved on disk.
-See the [Supported Codecs](#supported-codecs) for codec expectations.

 Review the [Work with data](https://docs.viam.com/data-ai/data/) documentation for more information on retrieving the saved video file from the [Viam Data](https://www.viam.com/product/data).